nydur/secret-management-3.13/README.md

 ## Main assignment objective

-### To retrieve information using Secret Management on AWS, then get the information as part of the pipeline.
+### To retrieve information using Secret Management on AWS, then get the information in the pipeline

 Pipeline step to retrieve information listed within `main.yml`